Experts reveal the top backyard color trend for 2023 – and we can't wait to try it

 'So if you're looking for an affordable way to add some warmth to your garden, terracotta may be the right choice for you.'

-There are plenty of good-value terracotta planters available online at the likes of Amazon (opens in new tab), but it's also possible to find beautifully aged terracotta pots second-hand, online, at yard sales or in reclamation yards.
+There are plenty of good-value terracotta planters available online at the likes of Amazon, but it's also possible to find beautifully aged terracotta pots second-hand, online, at yard sales or in reclamation yards.
 And of course, should a terracotta pot get broken, the pieces make perfect crocks in the bottom of other planters to aid drainage, because terracotta is a permeable material.

 row of aged looking terracotta plant pots in a garden